-“Brilliant for dinner parties, this beaut of a dish is a wonderfully extravagant showstopper – the earthy porcini goes hand-in-hand with the garlic, thyme and butter to really kiss the meat as it cooks, creating a meltingly tender treat that everyone will love.
-Wrapping the fillet in prosciutto not only protects it as it cooks, but it also seasons it to perfection at the same time.
+“In this wonderfully extravagant showstopper the earthy porcini go hand-in-hand with the garlic, thyme and butter to really kiss the meat as it cooks, creating a flavour-packed meltingly tender treat.
+Wrapping the fillet in a parcel of prosciutto not only protects it, but also seasons it to perfection as it cooks.
 Double win! ”

 Get the meat out of the fridge and leave to come up to room temperature before you cook it.
 Cover the porcini with 300ml of boiling water and leave to rehydrate for 5 minutes.

 Drizzle the beef with 1 tablespoon of oil and season with black pepper.
-Sear in a roasting tray over a medium heat on the hob until browned all over, then remove from the heat.
+Sear in a sturdy roasting tray over a medium heat on the hob until browned all over, then remove from the heat.

-Squash and put the remaining unpeeled garlic cloves into the roasting tray with the herbs, then carefully place the beef on top.

-Place in the oven and cook for 25 minutes for rare, 30 to 35 minutes for medium, or 40 minutes for well done.
+Squash the remaining unpeeled garlic cloves and put into the roasting tray with the herbs, then carefully place the beef on top.
+Cook in the oven for 25 minutes for rare, 30 to 35 minutes for medium, or 40 minutes for well done.

 When the time’s up, remove the meat to a board to rest for 5 minutes, pouring any juices back into the tray.

-Place the tray over a medium-high heat on the hob, pour in the wine and the remaining porcini soaking liquor (discarding just the last gritty bit) and simmer to your desired consistency, scraping up all the goodness from the bottom of the tray.
+Transfer the tray to a medium-high heat on the hob, pour in the wine and the remaining porcini soaking liquor (discarding just the last gritty bit) and simmer to your desired consistency, scraping up all the goodness from the bottom of the tray.